Skip to content

 Understanding the flow designer UI for Tallyfy integration

-• Dynamic Content Pane: Select outputs from previous steps (like email subject) to use in Tallyfy actions.
+• Dynamic Content Pane: This shows data from previous steps (like the email subject) that you can drop into Tallyfy fields.

-• Expression Editor: Write formulas for advanced data manipulation for Tallyfy fields.
+• Expression Editor: For date calculations and text manipulation.
 (See advanced conditions and expressions).

 Testing your Tallyfy-integrated flow